The Department of Recreation and Leisure Studies is a division of the Faculty of Applied Health Sciences

 Other awards and scholarships

-The Graduate Studies Office maintains a list of other awards and scholarships available to students.
+Graduate Studies and Postdoctoral Affairs maintains a list of other awards and scholarships available to students.

 In addition, there are some awards offered by professional organizations, including: